FAQ(s)

 The Family Educational Rights and Privacy Act (20 U.S.C. § 1232g; 34 CFR Part 99) is a federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education (US Department of Education, Family Policy Compliance Office).
 Student conduct records are considered educational records governed under FERPA.
 For information, visit the KU Registrar FERPA page.

-• Where can I find a listing of KU's conduct policies and procedures?
+• Where can I find a listing of KU's student conduct policies?

-The KU student handbook (Chapter 2), The Key, contains important documents outlining the university's behavioral expectations and student conduct process, including the Student Code of Conduct.
-The Student Conduct website also has a listing of policies and procedures that may be helpful.
+The Kutztown University student handbook, The Key, contains important documents outlining the university's behavioral expectations and student conduct process, including the Student Code of Conduct, Sexual Misconduct Policy, Hazing Policy, and the Good Samaritan Policy.
+The Student Conduct website also has a listing of policies and procedures that may be helpful reference.

 For Parents & Family

-• Are parents notified if their child is involved in an incident or is found to be responsible for a violation of university policy?
+• Are parents notified if their child is involved in an incident?

-For respondents under the age of 21, following a second infraction and finding of responsibility for violations of drug or alcohol violations, the Dean of Students Office will inform parents or legal guardians of all previous violations.
+For respondents under the age of 21, following a second infraction and finding of responsibility for violations of drug or alcohol violations, the Dean of Students Office may inform parents or legal guardians of all previous violations.
 At the time of the first incident, students will be strongly advised to consult with their parents or guardians regarding their behavior.
-For additional information on parental notification refer to Article V of the Student Code of Conduct.
+For additional information on parental notification refer to the Student Code of Conduct (Article 13) for policy information on parental notifications.

 • Can I attend my child's scheduled hearing?

-Generally speaking, parents are not permitted to participate in student conduct hearings as an advisor.
+No. Generally speaking, parents are not permitted to participate in student conduct hearings as an advisor.
 If a student wants an advisor, they may have a member of the campus community or a private attorney accompany them to a hearing.
-Please refer to the Student Conduct Advisor program and/or Role of Advocates section (Article 8) of the Student Code of Conduct in The Key student handbook for additional information.
+Please refer to the Student Conduct Advisor program and/or Role of Advisors (Article 8) in the Student Code of Conduct in The Key student handbook for additional information on the role of advisors.

 Student conduct records will be maintained for seven (7) years; records may be maintained for a longer period if the record holder is a currently enrolled student.
 Student conduct records for dismissed students will be maintained permanently.
 When necessitated by extenuating circumstances (such as pending legal issues) the university reserves the right to keep student conduct records for longer periods as deemed necessary.